 The NC determines on an annual basis, and as and when circumstances require, whether or not a Director is independent, taking into account the criteria given in the Listing Manual, the Code and guidelines pertaining to relationships.
 For the purpose of determining Directors' independence, every Independent Director has provided a declaration of their independence which is deliberated upon by the NC and the Board.
-The NC has reviewed and is satisfied with the independence of the Independent Directors, namely Mr Wong Meng Yeng, Mr Ang Miah Khiang and Ms Han Sah Heok Vicky.
+After rigorous review and assessment, the NC is satisfied with the independence of the Independent Directors, namely Mr Wong Meng Yeng, Mr Ang Miah Khiang and Ms Han Sah Heok Vicky and concluded that Mr Wong Meng Yeng, Mr Ang Miah Khiang and Ms Han Sah Heok Vicky and concluded that Mr Wong Meng Yeng, Mr Ang Miah Khiang and Ms Han Sah Heok Vicky have at all times demonstrated independence in character and judgement in the best interests of the Company in the discharge of his/her director's duties and should therefore continue to be deemed Independent Directors.
 The NC is also satisfied that all the Independent Directors have no relationship (whether familial, business, financial, employment, or otherwise) with the Company, its related corporations, substantial shareholders or officers, which could interfere or be perceived to interfere with the Director's independent judgement.
+Mr Wong Meng Yeng and Ms Han Sah Heok Vicky did not take part in the review of his/her own independence.